TerraTech/strip-docker-image/README.md

 	-t target-image-name	the image name of the stripped image -p package				package to include from image, multiple -p allowed.
 	-f file					file to include from image, multiple -f allowed.
+	-r file					file to remove from image, multiple -r allowed.
 	-x port					to expose.
 	-v						verbose.
 	-u                      compress executables and libs with upx (need to be installed)